Razor308/Git-beginners-guide/README.md

 * ```git remote add upstream https://github.com/phonedude/cs595-s21.git```
   * I only had to do this command once, the first time I wanted to sync my copy with the professor's.
-These next 3 commands are all I need to do now:
+These next 3 commands are all I need to do now.
 * ```git fetch upstream```
 * ```git merge upstream/main```
 * ```git push origin main```